- Travel in France

 - The Bastide towns

-small mediaeval planned towns, dating from the time of the hundred
+small medieval planned towns, dating from the time of the hundred

 year's war between France and England.
 Three of the finest examples in